LLNL/pytaridx/README.md

 This software is distributed under the MIT license; see the file "LICENSE" for details.
-This software was developed at the Lawrence Livermore National Laboratory; see the file "NOTICE" for details.
+This software was developed at the Lawrence Livermore National Laboratory and has the release number LLNL-CODE-826782; see the file "NOTICE" for details.